 You'll Save Pressure

 The pressure drop across the 957 is typically less than the pressure drop across the 909.
 The difference is small, but in some areas the smallest improvement in pressure can be precious.
-The pressure loss vs flow rate curve of a 6" 957 and 909 are below to illustrate this point.
+The pressure loss versus flow rate curve of a 6" 957 and 909 are below to illustrate this point.

 Time for an Assembly Update

 We're unsure why the 909 still shows up on so many design plans.
 The Watts 957 offers the same design intent as the Watts 909.
 By specifying the 957, the backflow assembly will be smaller, weigh significantly less, and even save your customer a few thousand dollars on the upfront cost.
 You'll save again if the assembly is to be installed outside in an enclosure because you'll get to use a smaller one of those as well.
 Then, enjoy the continued savings on maintenance and repairs.
-It's a no brainer - on your next project, think about the 957 instead of the 909.
+It's a no brainer: On your next project, think about the 957 instead of the 909.